lukeoson/lukeoson.github.io/old-readme.md

 Central London - exWeWork - Network Architect, Automation, Systems Engineering, Product & Team Management, and such.
 [LinkedIn](https://www.linkedin.com/in/luke-richardson/) [Acclaim](https://www.credly.com/users/luke-richardson.dca3c027)

-> With a background managing network teams & systems engineering, I am prepared for, and interested in, a variety of senior career tracts that span systems engineering, network architecture, product and team management, and sales engineering.
-Above all, I want to make impactful contributions to drive business success.
-Company first, role and position second.
+> Luke Richardson, a seasoned network engineer, has proven adept at crafting integrative solutions, automating workflows, and understanding the sales engineering landscape.
+His expertise extends to an intuitive grasp of constraints and business logic, making him proficient at aligning technical solutions with business objectives.
+Luke is primed for strategic roles where he can drive innovation, shape future technology directions, and facilitate the intersection of technical complexity with customer-centric sales strategies.

-### Recent Responsibilities at WeWork
+### Recent Responsibilities

+- Product owner of IPFabric.
+An Automated Network Assurance Platform.
+- Product owner of Nautobot & Netbox.
+Source of Truth & Orchestration.
+- Administration of SplunkCloud.
+Visualizations.
+SOX compliance auditing.
+- Research of emerging technologies at WeWork.
+NaaS.
+Automation.
+- Network upgrades & remediation.
+Mostly Junos & Cisco.
+Some Forti & Palo.
+- Stakeholder of transition to outsourced Network Operations and Franchise.
+- SSO Okta administration and RBAC provisioning.
 - Led team of 5 Operations Engineers.
-- Product owner of IPFabric, Nautobot & Netbox.
-- Admin of SplunkCloud, Okta SSO, AWS, RBAC provisioning.
-- R&D of Network Architecture & pipeline automation tools for IaC, CI/CD.
-- Managed Network to Juniper Mist full stack global refresh.
-- Managed transition to outsourced Network Operations and Franchise.
+- Systems design & implementation with automation consultant management.
+- Focus on revenue generation & margin maximization of Technology Services.
-- Data Centre transformation project to consolidate AMER, EMEA, APAC.
+- 750 Branch locations, 4 Data Centers spanning AMER, EMEA, APAC.
-- Management and ownership of On-Prem & AWS Linux Server Infrastructure.
+- Management of both On-Prem & AWS Server Infrastructure.

 ### Certifications